JasonHaley/jhaleytodoacavnet/README.md

-# ToDo Application with Node.js and Cosmos DB (Mongo) Hosted on Azure Container Apps
+# ToDo Application with C# frontend hosted in an Azure Web App with a C# API hosted on Azure Container Apps using a Cosmos DB SQL API

 ## ⛔ IMPORTANT